 Starting a Society

-The CSC already recognises over 100 student societies.
+The CSC already recognises over 120 student societies.
 However, if you have an original idea for a new society, then you can apply to start your own!

-How to Start a Society
+How to Start a Society (Timeline)

 • Contact the Secretary of the CSC at secretary@csc.tcd.ie to discuss your idea further.
 The Secretary will advise you about whether or not they think the idea should be developed.

-• Collect the signatures and ID numbers of 200 students and staff members who would like to see the society being recognised in College.
-You can set up a physical stand and social media accounts for your proposed society as long as you advertise as the “Proposed DU/TCD ____ Society.”
+• Collect the signatures and ID numbers of 300 students and staff members who would like to see the society being recognised in College.
+Make sure that these signatures are properly dated/time stamped.
+Signatures collected over the course of multiple years will not be accepted.

-• The Secretary of the CSC will contact you over the winter break to set up a meeting in Weeks 1-4 of Hilary Term.
-At this meeting, two or three proposed committee members may be invited to present the aims of your society and how you intend to satisfy those aims to the Executive.
-You may be asked questions by the Executive.
+• At this meeting, two or three proposed committee members will be invited to present the aims of your society and how you intend to satisfy those aims to the Executive.
+You will be asked questions by the Executive, and must adequately address the Criteria for Recognition (see below).

-• The CSC Executive will consider and vote on your application.
-You will be informed of the result of your application before Week 7 of Hilary Term.
+• You will be informed of the result of your application by Week 7 of Hilary Term.
 If you are not granted provisional recognition, the Secretary must inform the group in question of the reasons for refusal.
 You may be advised to alter your constitution and/or aims and re-apply, or acceptance of your application may be made contingent on altering your constitution.

 Criteria for Recognition